 About the role

-As Community and Welfare Officer you will be one of LSESU’s full-time, paid Sabbatical Officers.
+As Welfare and Liberation Officer you will be one of LSESU’s full-time, paid Sabbatical Officers.
 The Sabbatical Officers represent all students at LSE and lead on major campaigns, strategic developments, projects and events.

-Specifically, as Community and Welfare Officer, you would be responsible for creating and sustaining the LSE community and being an active voice on student welfare issues at LSE.
-You will undergo negotiations with the School to improve issues such as Halls of Residences and increased off-campus housing support; student wellbeing; equality and diversity issues; and access to higher education.
-You will work hard to maintain good campus relations and will work closely with the Part-Time and Liberation Officers on their campaigns and projects.
+You will undergo negotiations with the School to improve issues such as off-campus housing support and the cost of living crisis; student wellbeing; equality and diversity issues; and access to higher education.
+You will work closely with the Part-Time Officers elected to represent marginalised groups, supporting them with their campaigns and projects.

-You will sit on various working groups and committees concerning communities and student wellbeing, including the EDI advisory board, the harassment and safeguarding forum and the Residences User Group.
+You will sit on working groups concerning communities and student wellbeing, including the EDI Advisory Board, the Harassment and Safeguarding Forum and the Residences User Group.

 All Sabbatical Officers are also members of the Trustee Board, which has the ultimate legal and financial responsibility for the Students’ Union, and the Executive Committee which is responsible for defending the rights of student members and campaigning on issues affecting them.

-- This is a full time role with a competitive salary of £30,134
+- A full time role with a competitive salary of £30,134

-- There’s a great holiday package: 25 days plus Christmas and Easter closure dates
+- 25 days holiday plus Christmas and Easter closure dates

 Some important details